alexandru/ThinkInCPP4Kindle/README.md

 ## Building it Yourself

-You can use the builder if you want for whatever purposes, no strings attached ... although I haven't made it particularly user friendly (for example it hardcodes the path to the kindlegen utility, expecting it to be at "/opt/kindlegen/kindlegen").
+I haven't made the builder particularly user friendly (for example it hardcodes the path to the kindlegen utility, expecting it to be at "/opt/kindlegen/kindlegen").

 Even so, you can run these commands: